How Lightbits Compares to Ceph Storage

 » CRUSH algorithm of Ceph ensures high availability.

-Disadvantages» To be able to fully use all of Ceph’s functionalities, a comprehensive network is required due to the variety of components being provided.
+» To be able to fully use all of Ceph’s functionalities, a comprehensive network is required due to the variety of components being provided.

 » The set-up of Ceph storage is relatively time-consuming, and sometimes the user cannot be entirely sure where the data is physically being stored.